aunshpatel/mernstack-todo-list/README.md

 # Todo List
-This project is a simple todo list application based on MERN Stack
+This project is a simple todo list application based on MERN Stack.

 ## Screenshots